Today’s internet searchers are savvy: they know there’s a lot of BS out there.

 Unicef’s data is pulled from administrative records at local level and they have datasets on topics like sustainable development, school completion rates, net attendance rates, literacy rates and more.
 Their data is downloadable, but their site doesn’t include visualization tools.

-Entertainment Data Sources
+Free Data Sources for Entertainment

 91. The Numbers